|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 At this point, Maria stopped and asked, "How in the hell was I supposed to respond to that?
 I felt like slapping him!"
 How might you have responded to Maria?
 I stated, "I’m certain it was frustrating to have to internalize a comment like that.
 One way to respond could have been to probe by stating, ‘No, really.
 I want to know what you’d like me to do."
 Back in role play once more, Maria stated, "Well, do the dishes for one thing."
 I stated, "And what else?"
 Maria stated, "How about stop staring at the tube all day?"
 I stated, "No, that’s what you don’t want me to do.
 What actual things do you want me to do instead?"

 As Maria learned, this probing approach influences the nagger to move beyond name-calling and vague complaining toward some real requests that the client can consider seriously.
 Do you agree that probing can direct focus away from the recitation of past sins and toward the future, where the possibility for real change exists?

 Finally, I explained to Maria that probing is most useful as an interim tactic.
-I stated, “Probing just clears up your understanding of the critic’s intent.
+I stated, "Probing just clears up your understanding of the critic’s intent.
 Once you have that clarification, you still have to choose whether to acknowledge the criticism or to use one of the forms of clouding."
-Can your client, like Maria, benefit from probing or the other effective response styles on these last three tracks?
+Can your client, like Maria, benefit from probing or the other effective response styles in these last three sections?

 Others who bought this Self-Esteem Course